 If you have been diagnosed with spinal stenosis, you understand the difficulty of performing your daily activities with chronic neck or back pain.
-Before seeking surgical treatment for your spinal stenosis, you should exhaust all possible conservative treatment options, such as physical therapy and at-home exercise and stretches to help alleviate your pain.
+Before seeking surgical treatment for your spinal stenosis, you should exhaust all possible conservative treatment options, such as physical therapy as well as at-home exercise and stretches to help ease your pain.

-Before you begin a new exercise routine for the purpose of treating your spinal stenosis, consult your physician.
-You and your physician can collaborate to create a plan that fits your needs and your lifestyle.
-You can also update your physician with your progress and notify him/her if any of the exercises cause you discomfort or if your pain worsens.
+Before you begin a new exercise routine for the purpose of treating your spinal stenosis, consult your doctor.
+You can collaborate to create a plan that fits your needs and your lifestyle.
+You can also update your doctor with your progress and notify him or her if any of the exercises cause you discomfort or if your pain worsens.
 To learn about various low-impact exercises and stretches you can try to relieve your condition, read the following article.

 Low-impact cardiovascular exercise for spinal stenosis

-In order to alleviate the pressure on your spinal canal, it is necessary to lower you weight and body mass.
-Low-impact cardiovascular activity can help promote a healthy weight while not aggravating your spinal stenosis.
-Exercises such as walking, biking on pavement or stationary biking, swimming, and elliptical training offer great cardiovascular benefits without adding pressure to your spinal canal.
+To ease the pressure on your spinal canal, it is necessary to lower your weight and body mass.
+Low-impact cardiovascular activity can help promote a healthy weight while not worsening your spinal stenosis.
+Exercises such as walking, biking, swimming and elliptical training offer great cardiovascular benefits without adding pressure to your spinal canal.

 Stretches for spinal stenosis

-Stretches are a great way to alleviate pain from spinal stenosis and can be done in the comfort of your own home.
+Stretches are a great way to relieve pain from spinal stenosis and can be done in the comfort of your own home.
 Try these stretches to lengthen the spine and ease the pressure on your spinal canal.

-- Knee to chest — Lie on your back with the heels of your feet on the floor.
-Slowly bend your right knee until your knee is pointing to the ceiling.
+- Knee to chest.
+Lie on your back with the heels of your feet on the floor.
+Slowly bend your right leg until your knee is pointing to the ceiling.
 Clasp your hands behind your knee and gently pull your knee toward your chest as far as you can.
 Leave your left leg flat on the floor.
 Slowly release your right knee and return your heel to the floor.
-Repeat with your left leg.
-Repeat this exercise 10 times.
+Repeat with your left leg 10 times for each leg.

-If you have tried at-home treatments for your spinal stenosis without success, learn about the minimally invasive, outpatient surgeries performed at Laser Spine Institute.
+If you have tried at-home treatments for your spinal stenosis without success, learn about the minimally invasive surgeries performed at Laser Spine Institute.
 Our procedures are safer and effective alternatives to open spine surgery.^ Please reach out to us today and ask for a free MRI review* to learn if you are a candidate for surgery at Laser Spine Institute.